-As this is designed as an introduction course, each topic will only be covered briefly.
-Therefore, it is highly recommended that you supplement your learning-particularly for topics that are new or of particular interest to you-with journal articles or other specialized textbooks.
-This type of outside reading will greatly advance your understanding and application of principles discussed in the course.
-The amount of extra assigned readings will be kept to a minimum to allow you to explore your own interests.
-If you would like advice on what types of resources to look for or where to find them, feel free to contact us.
+Anything else (as long as it is related)!
+As this is designed as an introduction course, all of the topics will be covered briefly to ensure that the maximum number of topics are covered.
+Therefore, it is recommended that you supplement your learning-particularly for topics that are new to you or interest you more than others-with journal articles or other more specialized textbooks.
+This will greatly help advance your understanding and the application of these principles.
+The amount of extra reading will be kept to a minimum to reflect this.
+If you would like some advice on the types of resource to look for or where to find them, feel free to contact me.